cyberchitta/llm-context.py/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![PyPI version](https://img.shields.io/pypi/v/llm-context.svg)](https://pypi.org/project/llm-context/)

-LLM Context is a command-line tool that helps developers quickly inject relevant content from code/text projects into Large Language Model chat interfaces.
-It leverages `.gitignore` patterns for smart file selection and provides both a streamlined clipboard workflow and direct LLM integration through the Model Context Protocol (MCP).
+LLM Context is a tool that helps developers quickly inject relevant content from code/text projects into Large Language Model chat interfaces.
+It leverages `.gitignore` patterns for smart file selection and provides both a streamlined clipboard workflow using the command line and direct LLM integration through the Model Context Protocol (MCP).

 > **Note**: This project was developed in collaboration with Claude-3.5-Sonnet, using LLM Context itself to share code during development.
 All code in the repository is human-curated (by me 😇, @restlessronin).